-oing Children Safe in Education (DfE, 2022) Behaviour Policy ☐ the S Staff Behaviour Policy (sometimes called Staff Code of Conduct); afeguarding response to Children Missing from Education ole of the Designated Safeguarding Lead (Annex C of KCSIE) ording and promoting the welfare of children (everyone under the age of 18) is defined in Children Safe in Education as: Protecting children from maltreatment Preventing impairment of children's mental and physical health or development L Ensuring that children grow up in circumstances consistent with the provision of safe and effective care Taking action to enable all children to have the best outcomes
+- □ Keeping Children Safe in Education (DfE, 2023) - □ the Behaviour Policy - □ the Staff Behaviour Policy (sometimes called Staff Code of Conduct) - □ the safeguarding response to Children Missing from Education. - □ the role of the Designated Safeguarding Lead (Annex C of KCSIE)

+Safeguarding and promoting the welfare of children (everyone under the age of 18) is defined in Keeping Children Safe in Education as:

+- □ Protecting children from maltreatment - Preventing impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - □ Taking action to enable all children to have the best outcomes.

-Our Trust has a whole-Trust approach to safeguarding, which ensures that keeping children safe is at the heart of everything we do, and underpins all systems, processes and policies.
-It is important that our values are understood and shared by all children, staff, parents/carers, Governors and the wider school community.
+Our Trust has a whole-Trust approach to safeguarding, which ensures that keeping children safe is at the heart of everything we do and underpins all systems, processes and policies.
+It is important that our values are understood and shared by all children, staff, parents/carers, Trustees, Governors and the wider school community.
 Only by working in partnership, can we truly keep children safe.